 I rely mostly on my inner knowings when I make pictures -- shooting from the gut, often breaking the rules, entranced by the mystery of what makes a powerful image.
 When I see something special I wish to capture, I can literally feel my heart rise in my chest.
 I follow those gut instincts.
 Not to say that I don't think about camera settings, composition, form, color, tonal value, etc. -- I absolutely do and am meticulous about these aspects, but I seem to generally follow an internal set of rules as opposed to ones that have been imposed upon me.
 As a a formally-taught flutist, I know what it is like to be instructed to follow pocketfulls of rules and technical procedures.
 In college, my flute lessons over-emphasized the technical and were far from nourishing, positive, or encouraging due to my instructor's teaching style; in fact quite the opposite, as if beating me down would allow me to blossom.
 Upon reflection, I realized that this type of teaching style crushed some of my creative spirit, which took time and a reinventing of myself to regain; so with my explorations of photography and digital art, I made a conscious decision to have full ownership of my training, output, and growth.
 And, as a teacher myself, I am very careful with my own students; my intent is to encourage, nurture, inspire, and open doors.

-I taught myself Adobe Photoshop over the span of many years and enjoy using both Creative Suite and Elements.
-I currently use Adobe Creative Cloud (CC) to access the latest versions of Photoshop CS and Lightroom, and I own PSE 12.0.
+I have nearly 15 years of experience with Adobe Photoshop.
+I currently use Adobe Creative Cloud (CC) to access the latest versions of Photoshop CS and Lightroom.
 I am drawn to light, shadow, form, color, texture, and design, and enjoy expressing through my art whatever happens to be in my heart and mind in the moment.
 I must make art -- it brings me much joy, gives me an outlet for creative expression, and oftentimes provides a safe haven where I can work out life’s challenges.

 I am addicted to immersing myself in the organic artistic process and love getting consumed by the passion of making something.
 With art in my life I feel like a whole person, and without it I know I would be lost.
 Engaging in my artistic passion, working really hard, unfurling, growing, dreaming big, being open to possibility, putting myself out there, acting with intention and integrity, and staying the path have brought amazing opportunities like authoring books, teaching online courses, and showing my work on an international level.